 - Good-spirited comments from RSEC student presenters urging participants to “speed it up,” and to “speak in complete sentences” to replicate how constructive feedback can feel like anything but.

-Kudos to Ms. Howell and the PALD team for explaining some of the issues that many of our students experience and overcome on a daily basis.
+Kudos to the PALD team for explaining some of the issues that many of our students experience and overcome on a daily basis.
 We’re so proud of their commitment to inform the community and share their successes with others.